 Cindhura Reddy: I like to cook food that isn't too fussy, things that are simple and that let ingredients speak for themselves.
 The most ingredients I will use in a given dish are for ethnic foods, with the variety of spices and what not, but even then I think keeping it clean and simple is best.

-Cindhura Reddy: Right now working with Italian food ingredients “musts” are good oil specifically olive of course, good eggs and dairy and fresh herbs.
+Cindhura Reddy: Right now working with traditional Italian food ingredients “musts” are good oil specifically olive of course, good eggs and dairy products like Parmesan cheese, and fresh herbs.
 If the core ingredients are right, the rest is pretty straightforward.
 “Must-not” ingredients are a little trickier, it's great that premade or overly processed products generally don't have a place in most kitchens these days.